greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/supporting-architecture_1_1.md

 ---
-aliases: /handbook/engineering/infrastructure/production/architecture/supporting-architecture.html
+aliases:
+- /docs/supporting-architecture_1_1/
-title: "Supporting Architecture"
+title: Supporting Architecture
 controlled_document: true
+weight: 2
+date: '2025-06-12'
+description: ''
+linkTitle: Supporting Architecture
+type: docs
 ---

 This document covers architectures that support GitLab.com functions, but are not user facing and are managed by the [Infrastructure teams](../).